 Another touch to this exotic breed, their name suggests that they came from the Malta Islands in the Mediterranean.
 Malta which is smack dab in the middle of the Mediterranean Sea in ancient times was the most popular and busy port for wealthy merchants and travelers.
 They would come through trading silks, precious stones, spices, and other high-value commodities, one of those being the Maltese dogs themselves.

 It’s thought that these little white dogs were brought there by the Phoenicians and used to barter or trade for food and money.
 As the dogs made their home on the Malta islands they were bred purely for companions and comforters, mostly favored by wealthy women, and rightfully so as they are great at that job!

 Picture an upper-class well-dressed lady carrying a small white dog in the sleeve of her dress.
 That’s one big sleeve!
 Well, that’s what the Maltese were bred for, to “take air” and be held in the laps of luxury of their lady owners.

 During the dark ages, things got a little dicey for this breed.
-In the 17th and 18th century Maltese were mixed with so many other types of dog breeds that the unique characteristics of the Maltese came close to disappearing.
-Why were they mixing them with other breeds….. in the hopes of getting him as small as possible even down to the size of a squirrel.
+In the 17th and 18th centuries Maltese were mixed with so many other types of dog breeds that the unique characteristics of the Maltese came close to disappearing.
+Why were they mixing them with other breeds….. in the hopes of getting him as small as possible even down to the size of a squirrel?